jasonosgood/LOX/README.md

-LOX  - Lightweight Objects for XML

-===

-Use LOX to both query and generate XML documents.
+Use LOX to read, navigate, query, build, and write XML documents.
+Alternative to W3C DOM and XPath.

 Unique features.

  - Uses JDK 1.5's generics and foreach.
 Builders for both object graphs and Writers.